MrBunsy/3DPrintedClocks/README.md

 # 3DPrintedClocks
-Various bits and bobs for 3D clocks and accessories
+Various bits and bobs for 3D printing clocks and accessories.
+Licenced under GNU GPL-3.0-or-later.

 ## Cuckoo bits
 This can generate a pendulum rod + pendulum bob fixing for a cuckoo clock.
 Designed to be the same as traditional cuckoo clocks, and therefore as hard to set accurately.